The Scorpion King: Plot

 Mathayus, Arpid, and Cassandra find Philos, who has perfected an explosive powder.
 However, they are ambushed by the free tribes, who are now under the rule of the Nubian King Balthazar.
-Mathayus defeats Balthazar in a fight and earns his reluctant respect and sanctuary, but Cassandra gives Mathayus two visions: one where Memnon and his army slaughter the entire rebel camp, and another where Mathayus dies facing Memnon.
-Mathayus reassures her that he will make his own destiny and the two have sex.
+Mathayus defeats Balthazar in a fight and earns his reluctant respect and sanctuary, but Cassandra gives Mathayus two visions: one in which Memnon and his army slaughter the entire rebel camp, and another in which Mathayus dies facing Memnon.
+Mathayus reassures her that he will make his own destiny, and the two have sex.

-The next morning, Cassandra returns to Memnon to kill him and prevent her visions.
+The next morning, Cassandra returns to Memnon, plotting to kill him and prevent her visions.
+Memnon is determined to see if Cassandra has her vision, putting her to the test using six urns (two of them empty) and four cobras within the urns.
 Mathayus, with help from Balthazar, Arpid, Philos, and the army of rebels, launches an assault on Memnon's stronghold at the same time.
 Balthazar kills Takmet during the battle, avenging Pheron.
-The battle continues until a guard shoots Mathayus as predicted by Cassandra.
+The battle continues until a guard shoots Mathayus, as Cassandra predicted.
 As Memnon is about to claim victory, Cassandra kills the guard while Mathayus retrieves his bow and pulls the arrow from his back.
 He fires the arrow at the exhausted Memnon, sending him off the roof to his death.
 Philos and Arpid use the explosive powder to destroy the palace's foundation.
 With the battle over, the remnants of Memnon's army bow before Mathayus, who (by their law) is proclaimed the Scorpion King.

 In the aftermath, Mathayus and Balthazar share a peaceful farewell as the latter returns to his kingdom.
 Cassandra warns Mathayus that this period of peace and prosperity is only temporary.
 Undeterred, Mathayus claims that he will continue to make his own destiny.